Please contact for general WWTS inquiries (by clicking name above).

 Tax losses carried forward may only be applied against 80% of taxable income, subject to a 1 million South African rand (ZAR) de minimis provision.

 The government is conducting a comprehensive review of all corporate tax incentives, with a view to further broaden the CIT base and to avoid complicated tax incentives that reduce progressivity by unfairly advantaging specific sectors or groups of taxpayers and that hamper efficient administration of the tax system.
-The research and development (R&D) tax incentive has been amended, and the incentive (in its amended form) is available for a period of ten years from 1 January 2024.
+The research and development (R&D) tax incentive was amended, and the incentive (in its amended form) is available for a period of ten years from 1 January 2024.

-South Africa ratified the BEPS Multilateral Instrument (MLI) in September 2022.
+South Africa ratified the Base Erosion and Profit Shifting (BEPS) Multilateral Instrument (MLI) in September 2022.
 The MLI entered into force for South Africa on 1 January 2023.

 A non-resident employer who conducts business through a permanent establishment (PE) in South Africa will be required to register for payroll taxes and to withhold and pay over such taxes to the South African Revenue Service (SARS), as applicable.